oracle-livelabs/apex/ai-vision-lab/intro/introduction.md

 In this workshop, you:

 - Create a REST Data Source in APEX based on the OCI Vision REST Endpoint.
-- Invoke the OCI Vision REST Data Source using the Invoke API page process type.
+- Invoke the OCI Vision REST Data Source for Image Classification and Text Detection using the Invoke API Page Process Type.
 - Enhance the App to include the results from OCI Vision and make the images searchable.
 - Make the app mobile ready by enabling PWA and other mobile friendly features.